kentonv/lanparty/guide.md

 **Editing registry offline**

 But how do we edit the registry without booting?
 There are multiple approaches.
-You could temporarily mount the iSCSI volume from an existing, working Windows machine, or from a Windows Preinstallation Environment (WinPE) that you booted from USB or maybe even from PXE.
-Many guides exist describing these options.
+The easiest thing to do is use an existing, working, Windows 10 machine (e.g. a laptop or even a VM) to mount the iSCSI volume and run regedit on it.
+Note that in order to permit this other machine to mount the iSCSI volume, you will need to run:

+    lanparty authorize-addr HOST ADDR

+where `HOST` is the hostname that normally boots from this disk, and `ADDR` is the IP address of the machine that needs to access it.
+Otherwise, normally the iSCSI volumes are only exposed to their respective machines' addresses.

 In order to edit a registry offline (i.e., edit a registry other than the one of the system that is running regedit):